pymc-devs/pymc-prop/README.md

 `result` is a `PrOResult` with particle traces.
 Tune `n_particles`, `n_steps`, `burn_in`, `thinning`, `step_size`, and `learning_rate` for your model.

-For the full misspecification demo (the running example from the PrO literature), see the [tutorial notebook](examples/bimodal_gaussian.ipynb) below.

-## Tutorial
+## Tutorials

-The main walkthrough is [examples/bimodal_gaussian.ipynb](examples/bimodal_gaussian.ipynb): simulate a bimodal Gaussian mixture, fit a deliberately misspecified unimodal location model, run `sample_pro`, and inspect particle trajectories plus posterior predictive mass on both data modes.
+The main walkthrough is [examples/bimodal_gaussian.ipynb](examples/bimodal_gaussian.ipynb): simulate a bimodal Gaussian mixture, fit a deliberately misspecified unimodal location model with `sample_pro`, and inspect the PrO posterior predictive.
+We find that, since the true data-generating process can be recovered by a mixture over the model class, the PrO posterior recovers it exactly.

 ## Implementation